It only takes a spark . . .

 “I like science more than playing outside!”—Kinza, Sugarland Elementary School

-These are the voices of just a few of the thousands of students who have been inspired by RESET, a 501 (c)(3) nonprofit volunteer organization that delivers enriching and engaging science, technology, engineering, and math (STEM) activities to Pre-Kindergarten through 8th-grade students.
+These are the voices of just a few of the thousands of students who have been inspired by RESET, a 501 (c)(3) nonprofit that delivers enriching and engaging science, technology, engineering, and math (STEM) activities to Pre-Kindergarten through 8th-grade students.

 RESET (Raising Excitement for Science, Engineering and Technology) uses hands-on experiments, inquiry-based classroom activities, and complementary field trips to introduce children—many of them from under-resourced communities and schools—to the joys of science.
-We do this through our wonderful volunteers—scientists and engineers who are eager to share what they know with children who may have never met a scientist before or who have limited understanding of STEM professions.
+We do this through our wonderful volunteers—scientists and engineers who are eager to share what they know with children who may have never met a scientist before or who have limited understanding of STEM careers.